 3. Be Calm & Patient

 Staying calm will help your friend or family member feel calmer too, and show them that they can talk to you openly without upsetting you.
-Being patient allows them to set the pace and feel more comfortable.
+By being patient allows them to set the

+pace and feel more comfortable.
 They are more likely to then give more details about their thoughts and feelings.

-4. Be Sympathetic and Empathetic
+4. Be Sympatactic and Empahtic

 Do Sympathise and/or empathise.
 If what someone else is going through is completely out of your realm of experience, you don't have to pretend that you have been in their shoes.
 A sincere expression of sympathy is perfectly appropriate.

 It can be as simple as,

-"Tm so sorry you're having a rough time."
+"Im so sorry your having a rough time"